jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-amazon-lambda.md

 ![image](/assets/images/cloud/4115/10-2-build-serverless-8-2.png)
 The API Gateway trigger is created.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-10.png)
-Save the function, click the api link in the API Gateway section.
+Save the function.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-10-2.png)
+### 2.3 Deploying Function
+Click the api link in the API Gateway section.
 A new window will be opened, click the Deploy button.
 Wait for a while, then click on any invoke url(with default or w/o default), eg. https://knrurtw609.execute-api.us-west-1.amazonaws.com/default.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-10-3.png)
 Another window is opened.
 It should return "Johnny", which is defined in the python script.
 ![image](/assets/images/cloud/4115/10-2-build-serverless-10-4.png)
-### 2.2 Create S3 Bucket
+### 2.4 Creating S3 Bucket
 Now, our lambda function is working.
 We will create a static web page in S3 to call this function.

 Go to Services->Storage->S3->Create bucket, set Bucket name and select region.